lj-n/genug/README.md

 Plan your spending every month for each category.
 Know what your money's doing.

-### Teams (Coming soon)
+### Teams

-This feature enables multiple users to work together on budgeting.
-Accounts, Categories, Transactions and Budget can be used as a team.
+Teams enables multiple users to work together on budgeting.
+Users in teams can collaborate on the same budget and share categories, accounts and transactions.

 ## How it works